ecmwf/anemoi-graphs/docs/graphs/edges/knn.rst

 .. note::

-   The knn method is recommended for the decoder edge, to connect all data nodes with the surrounding hidden nodes.
+   The knn method is recommended for the decoder edges, to connect all data nodes with the surrounding hidden nodes.